 In any case, the principal, teachers, and parents all have a responsibility to build and support a positive school climate.
 A school that provides a successful learning environment cannot effectively function without this strong partnership.
 The question you pose suggests that you are aware of this core value in the school community and are eager to “promote a smooth transition” from the PTO/parent community’s side.
 There are a few basic considerations to help establish that solid foundation upon which to build a strong and harmonious school year.
 They include the following:

 Your new principal’s heart will be touched by a pleasant welcome note accompanied by a small bag of “goodies” (T-shirt, school/PTO memorabilia) to say “we are glad you have joined our school family.”

-In the note, ask when would be a convenient time (over the next week) for you both to meet.
+In the note, ask when would be a convenient time for you both to meet (ideally over the next week).
 Would the new principal like you to set up the appointment with the school secretary?